thoughtworks/candouble/README.md

 replaced.
 In that case the response is  `200 OK`.

 ### Retrieving a specific imposter

 Imposters can be retrieved by their CAN port id, e.g.

     curl -i http://localhost:8080/imposters/0

+To allow following REST principles strictly, knowledge of this URL format is actually not necessary.
+The response to POSTing an imposter includes a `Location` header that contains the URL for the imposter.
+You can safely use URLs with the format documented here, though.

 ### Retrieving all imposters